PDP-10/SUDS/README.md

-For now, just a placeholder for SUDS, the Stanford University Drawing System.
+SUDS, the Stanford University Drawing System.

+This repository contains bits and pieces of SUDS as found in ITS.

+These programs seem to work:

+- D
+- LAY
+- NODIPS
+- PC
+- WL

+There is incomplete source code for WL.